Clean Break

 Letter of Request

-We draft the formal request letter on your company letterhead, confirming the company has no assets or liabilities.
+We draft the formal request letter on your company letterhead, legally confirming the company has no assets or liabilities.

 CIPC Lodgement